micl2e2/mafa/README.md

 -   IMODE: Interactive mode.

-<a id="org19f59c4"></a>
+<a id="orgb244e4f"></a>

-## What about website "&#x2026;"?
+## More and more

-Yes!
-Mafa is open in its heart.
-If your favorite websites are not listed here, you can <span class="underline">submit a feature request</span> or write a Mafa component for your favorite website, as long as that site meets the following requirements:
+Mafa is open in its heart!
+If your favorite websites are not listed here, you can [submit a features request](https://github.com/micl2e2/mafa/issues/new) or write a component for your favorite website, as long as that site meets the following requirements:

-1. It will not shut down in the foreseeable future.
+1. Not shut down in the foreseeable future.
-2. The valuable data on it is in text form.
+2. The valuable data is in text form.
+3. The functionality of public-offered APIs is limited.

-<a id="org34cc472"></a>
+<a id="orgefb4501"></a>

 # Contributing

 Mafa is still in early development, any contribution is welcomed!

-<a id="org09b7738"></a>
+<a id="org76b2a1e"></a>

 # License